ginader/dropdownNav/readme.markdown

 jQuery dropdownNav Plugin
 =============================

-jQuery Plugin that generates a Tab Navigation from Markup that makes sense without Javascript.
+jQuery Plugin that turns a regular form select element into a keyboard accessible navigation element.
-The generated Tabs are the only ones out there that work for Screenreader users without support for WAI ARIA.
+Inspired by http://www.themaninblue.com/experiment/AccessibleSelect/ which I found interesting but not really accessible as it came without a non-js fallback.

 Usage:
 ------